 With a charitable remainder trust, the donor makes a gift to Amherst College, receives an income tax deduction in the year of the gift, and the College provides quarterly payments to the donor and/or another beneficiary for life, or for a specified period of time.

 Gifts can be cash, securities, real estate, or other assets.
-The minimum initial gift amount is $100,000, and income beneficiaries must be at least 60 years old.
+The minimum initial gift amount is $100,000.

 When you contribute highly appreciated assets (such as stocks or real estate) to your trust, Amherst can sell them without paying capital gains and put all of the proceeds to work for you.